ibm-cloud-docs/workload-protection/agent-deploy-satellite.md

 - `SERVICE_ACCESS_KEY` is the {{site.data.keyword.sysdigsecure_short}} instance access key.
 - `INGESTION_SATELLITE_ENDPOINT` is the [Satellite endpoint extracted previously](#agent-deploy-satellite-link-create) that points to Ingest endpoint.
 For example, `c1bcda0323e0ef4b83aba-6b64a6ccc9c596bf59a86625d8fa2202-c111.us-east.satellite.appdomain.cloud`.
 - `INGESTION_SATELLITE_ENDPOINT_PORT` is the port from the [Satellite endpoint extracted previously](#agent-deploy-satellite-link-create) that points to `ingest` endpoint.
 For example, `30771`.
-- `API_ENDPOINT` is the [Satellite endpoint extracted previously](#agent-deploy-satellite-link-create) extracted previously that points to {{site.data.keyword.sysdigsecure_short}} private API endpoint.
+- `API_ENDPOINT` is the [Satellite endpoint extracted previously](#agent-deploy-satellite-link-create) that points to {{site.data.keyword.sysdigsecure_short}} private API endpoint.
 For example, `c1bcda0323e0ef4b83aba-6b64a6ccc9c596bf59a86625d8fa2202-c111.us-east.satellite.appdomain.cloud:31924`.
 In this case, both hostname and port are defined together.

 ### Step 4.
 Install the Helm chart